JohnnyJem/xyzreader/README.md

 # xyzreader
-Project # 5 for Udacity Nanodegree
+Project # 5 for Android Nanodegree

 Modified the course-provided mock RSS reader with the latest Material Design Guidelines using Google's Material Design Support Library.